 Back in 2020, Google announced that they’ll be taking ‘page experience signals’ into account when it comes to ranking your website.
-This will roll out in May 2021.
+This was expected in May 2021 but in April 2021 was delayed to June 2021.
 This means that starting then, your website visitors’ experience while interacting with your page will play an important role in how Google ranks your site.

 This, of course, means you need to make sure your website is ready for that!

 User experience has always been important for creating a website that is easy to navigate and enjoyable to use, but the focus has always been on making users happy.
 With Google now prioritising it too, you’ve got no reason not to start focusing on it if you haven’t already.

 You need to consider this as part of your Search Engine Optimisation (SEO) and update your website to meet this goal.

 ‘Page experience signals’ are made up of a variety of factors, including safe browsing, mobile-friendliness, and lack of interstitial pop-ups.
 What we’ll focus on in this blog post is what’s been called the most important factors for judging a user’s page experience: Core Web Vitals.

 Keep scrolling to discover what these Core Web Vitals are, and how you can optimise them on your website.